knpuniversity/symfony4/sfcasts/upgrade-sf5/console-recipe.md

 composer recipes:install symfony/console --force -v
 ```

+***TIP
+Starting with symfony 5.1, the `config/bootstrap.php` is not used anymore.
+And so, you won't
+see it added when upgrading the recipe.
+You can safely delete this file: updates to your
+`bin/console` file now handle that file's job.
+***

 Nice!
 Thanks to the `-v` flag, it tells us what files it worked on.
 It says:

 ```bash